edgedelta/terraform-provider-edgedelta/docs/terraform-provider-edgedelta.md

 > Type: `map[string]*schema.Resource`

 The resources map provides a mapping of resource names and resource schemas.
-We currently have two resources, namely `edgedelta_config` and `edgedelta_monitor`, and the current resource maps are as follows:
+We currently have one resource, namely `edgedelta_config`, and the current resource map is as follows:

 ```go
 map[string]*schema.Resource{